reverentgeek/okta.github.io/_source/_posts/2019-07-26-jenkins-continuous-integration-csharp-aspnetcore.md

 At the bottom of the page, you'll see **Client Credentials,** including a **ClientID** and a **Client secret**.
 Take a note of these values as we'll need them later.

 ## Add MVC Elements to Your ASP.NET Application
 So far so good, your application is now set up to authenticate users with Okta as the Identity Provider via OpenID Connect over OAuth2.
-However… the app doesn't do anything yet.
+However... the app doesn't do anything yet.
 You'll need to add some models, views, and controllers before the fun can begin!

 In the `Controllers` folder, add a new controller called `AccountController.cs` with the following code: